Low Winter Sun (American TV series): Casting

 James Ransone and Mark Strong were cast in July 2012, with Ransone playing Damon Callis, a member of the Detroit organized crime syndicate and Strong reprising his role as detective Frank Agnew, which he played in the original British miniseries.
 Ruben Santiago-Hudson, Athena Karkanis, and Lennie James were cast in August 2012, with Hudson playing Charles Dawson, the commander of Frank’s precinct, Karkanis playing detective Dani Kahlil, and James playing a cop named Joe Geddes.
 Also in August 2012, Sprague Grayden and David Costabile were cast, with Grayden playing Maya, Damon's wife, and Costabile playing Internal Affairs investigator Simon Boyd.
 Erika Alexander was cast in September 2012, to play the recurring role of Louise "LC" Cullen, a cop in the precinct.

 Episodes

 Reception

-On the review aggregator website Metacritic, the first season has scored 59 out of 100, based on 27 reviews, indicating "mixed or average reviews".
-Rotten Tomatoes gave the first season a 43% rating based on 30 reviews, with the critical consensus "Mark Strong makes for a compelling lead, but Low Winter Sun is too serious for its own good, sagging under the weight of its bleak, brooding tone."
+On the review aggregator website Metacritic, the first season has scored 60 out of 100, based on 27 reviews, indicating "mixed or average reviews".
+Rotten Tomatoes gave the first season a 41% rating based on 32 reviews with an average rating of 6/10.
+The website's critical consensus is, "Mark Strong makes for a compelling lead, but Low Winter Sun is too serious for its own good, sagging under the weight of its bleak, brooding tone."

+In her review for Slate, Willa Paskin found the series derivative of shows such as The Wire, which had a similar setting and tone, and was part of a broader "copycat phase" in American television drama.
+She defined the issue as, "The easiest way to tell the difference between the good and the bad doppelgangers is to apply a modified-for-TV Turing test: Do the characters on screen resemble actual human beings?
+The hard-boiled, stressed out, depressed types on Low Winter Sun do not."
+Alessandra Stanley of The New York Times described the series' tone and storyline as "deadly serious drama, but some of the early scenes are so overwrought that they are almost laughable" and also making comparisons to The Wire.
+In a 2024 retrospective, Joe Reid of Primetimer was critical of the series and argued it marked a shift in then-trends in prestige television, for grim subject matter and morally grey protagonists, when it ended up underperforming.